sage-code/maj/verbs.md

 jocu => jocu'ra

-* tu haba de me  = You have spoken about me
+* tu habu'so de me  = You have spoken about me
-* tu sero jocu'ra de zu  = You are played by him
+* tu seru'oa jocu'ra de zu  = You are played by him

 * la pala sera jocu'ra = The boll was played